 Quantrill ordered 40 of his guerrillas to attack a 13 ox-wagon train about 10 miles east of Harrisonville.
 They shot 12 of the Union escort in the head, burned the wagons and turned the oxen loose.
 Col. Catherwood and 150 cavalry pursued Quantrill and attacked, killing six and wounding 25, but Quantrill and most of his men escaped.

-This area was home to an exceptional couple, William M. Briscoe and his wife Ruth, who could be called Cass County’s Lady Bushwhacker.
-Following are their stories from the book by Tom Rafiner Caught Between Three Fires.
+This area was home to an exceptional couple, William M. Briscoe and his wife, Ruth, who could be called Cass County’s Lady Bushwhacker.
+The following are their stories from the book, Caught Between Three Fires (pp. 496, 516-517), by Tom Rafiner.

 The border troubles resurfaced in Cass and Bates in 1858 and 1859.
 Harrisonville became the “capital” for protection.
 Local militia units were established in Harrisonville, Austin, and Pleasant Hill.
 William Briscoe was personally involved in leading the militia units and by January, 1859, was serving as a major with Peyton as the General.